sudosree/system-design-study/Chat System (e.g - Whatsapp, Facebook Messenger).md

 ### Non Functional Requirements
 - minimum latency - real time chat experience
-- highly consistent - user should see the same chat history on all of their devices
+- highly consistent - user should see the same chat history on all of their devices and for one on one chat the messages should be in order
 - lower availability can be tolerated in the interest of consistency

 ### Back of the envelope estimation
 - DAU = 100 million
 - on average each user will send 20 messages per day
-- no. of messages sent per day = 100 million * 20 = 2 billion
+- no. of messages sent per day = 100 million * 20 = 2 billion messages/day
+- no. of messages per sec = 2 billion / 10^5 = 20,000 messages/sec
-- storage required per day = 2 billion * 1000 = 2 TB
+- storage required per day = 2 billion * 1000 bytes = 2 TB
 - storage required per year = 2 TB * 30 * 12 = 720 TB
 - storage required for 10 years = 720 TB * 10 = 7200 TB
 - user information, message metadata needs to be stored

+### Questions
+- How can you scale your system ?
+Given that there will be 2 billion messages/day or 20,000 messages/sec
+	- there should be multiple chat servers to process the messages, chat servers should be horizontally scalable
+- How will you store such massive amount of data ?
+(Database Choice)
+	- **Selected Databases**: _BigTable_ or _HBase
+- As the volume of data is huge, it's not possible to store all the data in a single instance, how will you resolve it ?
+	- using database sharding
+	- data can be sharded based on either chatId or userId
+	- sharding based on chatId - all the messages belonging to a particular chat is stored in one shard, this approach is beneficial if a user wants to see a particular chat history
+	- sharding based on userId - all the messages belonging to a particular user is stored in one shard
+- How will you achieve Availability ?
+	- replicate the shards across multiple data centres
+- How can you use caching ?
+	- cache frequently access data like user profile, recent chat history

 ### API Design
 - sendMessage(message_from, message_to, content)